quintype/quintype-node-seo/README.md

 });
 ```

+## Where does my tags come from?

+### Image Tags

+Image tags come from the hero image of a story.
+If a cardId was passed, the card's hero image is picked.
+If a collection is passed, then the images come from the cover image of the collection.

 ### Page Type Aliases

 Sometimes, a page will have the same SEO characteristics as another page, but required different data loading logic.
 For example, a particular section may have some extra data, and a completely different layout.